jnunyez/synchronization/README.md

 - The boundary clock (BC) consists of both T-GM and T-SC functionalities.
 At the slave side, it receives PTP packet from the GM or another boundary clock, terminates the PTP, and estimates timing from the T-GM.
 At master side, a new PTP packet is created based on the timing information of the boundary clock and pass it to the next boundary or slave clock in the chain.

 T-BC, T-SC, and T-GM functionalities can be implemented using specific NICs with time synchronization support.
-[Silicom TimeSync NICs][2] are based on Intel E810 NIC controllers and servo PLL to support both PTP and SyncE for to target O-RAN synchronization requirements in 5G systems.
+[Silicom TimeSync NICs][2] are based on Intel E810 NIC controllers and servo PLL to support both PTP and SyncE to target O-RAN synchronization requirements in 5G systems.
 In what follows, we present a step-by-step guide to use the Silicom operator to automate the installation, monitoring, and operation of Silicom Time Sync NICs as well as the TimeSync SW stack (i.e., the operands) in OpenShift.

 ## Pre-requisites <a name="pre-requisites"></a>